jasonshave/CallAutomation.AspNetCore.Authentication.JwtBearer/README.md

 }
 ```

-> NOTE: If you want to test your configuration with an expired token, you can force the token validation lifetime check by setting `ValidateLifetime` to `false` in your configuration as shown in the previous example.
+> NOTE: If you want to test your configuration with an expired token, change the token validation lifetime check by setting `ValidateLifetime` to `false` in your configuration as shown in the previous example.

 ## Example Program.cs Setup